 One of the biggest benefits of having a community is that everyone is good at something.
 Let’s say you all work in tech.
 Someone may be well-versed on database management, while someone else’s strong suit may be network security.
 When people work together, all bases are covered, and everyone benefits.

 - Professional Growth

 Having a professional network also helps you extend your reach for your business, as you refer contacts and business to each other.
 And since these referrals are done by people who know you, the likelihood of prospects being a good fit is greater.
 At the end of the day, word of mouth is one of the most effective forms of marketing.

 How To Find a Community That’s Right For You

 While all of these benefits sound ideal, you may be stumped as to how to find the right group of people.
 It seems simple to look for, say, people within your industry, but it’s imperative to dig deeper.
 What are non-negotiables for you?
 Some factors to consider include:

 - True authentic commitment to diversity, equity, and inclusion

 - Giving back to the community

 The next step is to narrow down your options by exploring your interests.
 Are you looking to forge a community around one of your hobbies?
 Find people with whom you can discuss work woes and accomplishments?
 If it’s the former, look for groups with common interests, such as running groups or book clubs.
-If it’s the latter, opt for networking events — whether it’s ones created to amplify women’s voices, offer mentorship, and/or foster diversity.
+If it’s the latter, opt for networking events — whether it’s ones created to amplify women’s voices, boost company culture, offer mentorship, and/or foster diversity.